rrich-kray/dropdown-challenge/README.md

 # Dropdown Landing Page

-This repository contains the source code for the Dropdown Landing Page project.
+This repository contains the source code for the Dropdown Challenge project.

 ## Description